IVF Treatment

 Hormonal imbalances: It can help identify hormonal imbalances that may be affecting fertility, such as high levels of luteinizing hormone (LH) or low levels of follicle-stimulating hormone (FSH).

-Follicular Study Report and Evaluation
+Understanding Follicular Study Report and Its Evaluation

 A follicular study report is evaluated based on several key factors, including the size and number of follicles, the thickness of the endometrial lining, and the timing of ovulation.
 Doctors may also consider other factors, such as the presence of cysts or tumours, hormonal imbalances, or other reproductive disorders.